Esther Agbaje: Early life, education, and career

 Agbaje was born in Saint Paul, Minnesota, to parents who immigrated to Minnesota from Nigeria.
 She grew up in Brainerd and Faribault, and graduated from Shattuck-St. Mary's Boarding School.

 Agbaje graduated from George Washington University with a bachelor of arts in political science, the University of Pennsylvania with a master of public administration, and Harvard University with a juris doctor.
 As a law student, she worked at Harvard's Legal Aid Bureau and volunteered for Volunteer Lawyers Network Housing Court Project.

-Agbaje worked at the United States Department of State as a Foreign Service Officer focusing on the Middle East.
+Before law school, Agbaje worked at the United States Department of State as a Foreign Service Officer focusing on the Middle East.
 She is an associate attorney with Ciresi Conlin LLP, where she practices in general civil litigation and medical malpractice.
 She also did pro bono work helping renters dealing with housing insecurity and evictions.

 Minnesota House of Representatives

-Agbaje was elected to the Minnesota House of Representatives in 2020 and reelected in 2022.
-She challenged four-term DFL incumbent Raymond Dehn, winning the DFL endorsement and defeating Dehn in the primary election.
+Agbaje was first elected to the Minnesota House of Representatives in 2020 and reelected in 2022 and 2024.
+In 2019, she challenged four-term DFL incumbent Raymond Dehn, winning the DFL endorsement and defeating Dehn in the primary election.

-Agbaje serves as vice chair of the Housing Finance and Policy Committee, and sits on the Elections Finance and Policy, Taxes, and Ways and Means Committees.
-She has served as an assistant majority leader since 2023.
+Agbaje serves as co-vice chair of the Ways and Means Committee, and sits on the Agriculture Finance and Policy and Housing Finance and Policy committees.
+She served as an assistant majority leader from 2023-2024.
 Agbaje co-chairs the House People of Color & Indigenous (POCI) Caucus and is vice chair of the Black Maternal Health Caucus.